-Here's a look at all of the news coverage of a massive gas explosion and fire July 10 in downtown Sun Prairie that killed a firefighter, injured another and destroyed several buildings.
+Here's a look at all of the news coverage of a massive gas explosion and fire on July 10, 2018, in downtown Sun Prairie that killed a firefighter, injured another and destroyed several buildings.

 Bear Communications and VC Tech were each fined $12,934 for their roles in the destructive July 10 explosion that killed a volunteer firefighter.